A celebration of those members of our extended family with creative, artistic and performing talents

 Family on "The Street"

-Cheryl Frayling-Wright was the only child of Arthur and Marjorie Frayling-Wright- she was the granddaughter of PC Arthur Wright, son of Ellen Huxtable.
+Cheryl Frayling-Wright is the only child of Arthur and Marjorie Frayling-Wright- she is the granddaughter of PC Arthur Wright, son of Ellen Huxtable.
 She uses the name Cheryl Murray.
 At the age of eight years old she joined the famous Elliot Clarke School of Dance and Drama.
 Then later she enrolled at LAMDA for a three year drama diploma.
 She has appeared on stage in A String In The Tail, Separate Tables and Aladdin.
 On television she had rôles in Vienna 1900, Games with Love and Death, Microbes and Men, Dixon of Dock Green, Billy Liar and Crown Court.
 She played lesbian inmate Julie in Within These Walls and played Gillian in the police drama Z Cars.
 In 1991 she was offered her West End Stage debut in Separate Lives but she was also offered two episodes of Coronation Street.
 She chose the Street and joined the cast on 10 January 1977 and continued to play sexy Suzie Birchall until 1981.
 She returned to the rôle in 1983 for a year until she finally left in 1984.

 CVheryl Murray in Rovers Return Corrie